Get the latest from TODAY

 “Have the courage to follow your heart and intuition,” the late Steve Jobs, co-founder of Apple, advised graduates in his famous commencement speech at Stanford University in 2005.

-Gut instinct and intuition are a real phenomenon — part of an unconscious thought process that suddenly pops up as a feeling, said psychiatrist and TODAY contributor Dr. Gail Saltz.
+Gut instinct and intuition are a real phenomenon — part of an unconscious thought process that suddenly pops up as a feeling, said psychiatrist Dr. Gail Saltz.

 You’ll “just know” something is wrong or the person you just met isn’t trustworthy.
 Or perhaps making a certain decision feels instantly right, even though you haven’t thought about it much.